navneetshukl/LocalHoist/README.md

                                 ▼
                      ┌──────────────────────┐
                      │  Your Local App       │
-                     │  (e.g. localhost:8080)│
+                     │  (localhost:<port>)  │
                      └──────────────────────┘
 ```

+1. You run the **client** with the local port you want to expose: `connect <port> [url]`.
-1. The **client** connects to the server via `GET /ws`, which upgrades the connection to a WebSocket.
+2. The client connects to the server via `GET /ws`, which upgrades the connection to a WebSocket.
-2. The server generates a random hex **client ID** and replies with a public tunnel URL: `http(s)://<server-host>/tunnel/<clientID>`.
+3. The server generates a random hex **client ID** and replies with a public tunnel URL: `http(s)://<server-host>/tunnel/<clientID>`.
-3. Any HTTP request sent to that public URL is captured by the server, matched to the right client by ID, and forwarded down the WebSocket as JSON.
+4. Any HTTP request sent to that public URL is captured by the server, matched to the right client by ID, and forwarded down the WebSocket as JSON.
-4. The client decodes the payload, replays it as a real HTTP request against your local app, and writes the response back over the socket.
+5. The client decodes the payload, replays it as a real HTTP request against `localhost:<port>`, and writes the response back over the socket.
-5. The server picks up that response and returns it to the original caller.
+6. The server picks up that response and returns it to the original caller.

 ## ✨ Features

 - 🔌 **WebSocket-based tunneling** — a single persistent connection carries all traffic for a client, no repeated handshakes.
 - 🆔 **Per-client public URLs** — each connected client gets a unique `/tunnel/<id>` route, generated with a cryptographically random ID.
+- 🎯 **Configurable target port** — `connect <port>` points the tunnel at any local port, no hardcoded target.
 - 🖥️ **Simple CLI** — built on [Cobra](https://github.com/spf13/cobra), so commands and flags are easy to extend.
 - 📦 **Raw request forwarding** — method, URL, headers, and body are captured and reconstructed faithfully between server and client.
-- 🪶 **Minimal dependencies, single binary** — no external infrastructure needed to run the server or client.
+- 🪶 **Minimal dependencies** — no external infrastructure needed to run the server or client.

 ## 🛠️ Tech Stack